-The Emergency Response Plan is intended to provide a system for handling emergencies that are of sufficient magnitude to cause a significant disruption of the functioning of all of the activities on the UTHSC campus and within its community.
+The Emergency Response Plan is intended to provide a system for handling emergencies that are of sufficient magnitude to cause a significant disruption of the functioning of all of the activities on the UT Health Science Center campus and within its community.

 Every emergency situation requires a specific response in terms of how the Police must respond.
-Our response is determined by the need of our recourses and whether the incident is criminal in nature.
+Our response is determined by the need of our resources and whether the incident is criminal in nature.

-UTHSC has detailed plans in place to deal with emergencies and crises that may occur on campus.
-The type of emergency will require Campus Police to address each one on an individual basis; however, we have guidelines that have been set in place to ensure containment of the incident.
-Those guidelines can be located in UTHSC's Emergency Response Plan which is located at: https://documents/emergency-response-plan.pdf.
+UT Health Science Center has detailed plans in place to deal with emergencies and crises that may occur on campus.
+The type of emergency will require UTHSC-PD to address each one on an individual basis; however, we have guidelines that have been set in place to ensure containment of the incident.
+Those guidelines can be located in UT Health Science Center's Emergency Response Plan which is located at: uthsc.edu/research/safety/documents/emergency-response-plan.pdf.

-Currently, the UTHSC Campus Police Department experiences more activities involving emergencies which are defined as "Minor Emergencies," those which have limited impact on the universities overall functioning.
+Currently, the UTHSC-PD experiences more activities involving emergencies which are defined as "Minor Emergencies," those which have limited impact on the university's overall functioning.
 Most of these emergencies are not criminal in nature and must be addressed through a coordinated effort by the colleges to bring about a successful plan of action during an emergency.